Do you look forward to upgrading your 3D printer / CNC router or an engraving / cutting machine you have?

 Next, select the plug-in extension «Right G-Code» and then «G-Code …».

-The first tab: basic code and commands setting.
+The first tab: basic code and commands set.

-The second tab: setting of the curves and lines approximation accuracy with G-code commands.
+The second tab: the setting of the curves and lines approximation accuracy with G-code commands.

 The third tab: Hatching settings.
 Angle: Hatching angle in degrees from the horizontal axis counterclockwise

 The fourth tab: Display settings.
 Warning: in this version, the file with the results is overwritten when the plug-in starts anew.

 Process: Only contours – process the G-code of the image contours

 Process: Only fills — a process the G-code of the image fills

 Generate: Only lines – display all the processed lines (under the G-code)

 Generate: Only G-code – write the processed G-Code to a file